ivy7couch/Piano-Accompaniment-Style-Transfer/README.md

-# Transformer-Based Unpaired Piano Accompaniment Style Transfer
+# Piano Accompaniment Style Transfer
 This is the official repository of "Transformer-Based Unpaired Piano Accompaniment Style Transfer" (APSIPA ASC’25).

 ## Abstract